 This section provides the pin assignments for the PCIe present and bifurcation control signals.
 The AC/DC specifications are defined in Section XXX.
-An example connection diagram is shown in Figure 18.
+An example connection diagram is shown in Figure 16.

-The PRSNTA#/PRSNTB[0:3]#/BIF[0:2]# pins much be latched within TBD ms of the system AC power on to ensure the correct values are latched by the system.
+The PRSNTA#/PRSNTB[0:3]#/BIF[0:2]# pins much be latched at least 1 ms of the system AC power on to ensure the correct values are detected by the system.
 Changing the pin states after this timing window is not allowed.
 Refer to the AC timing diagram in Section XXX for details.

-Table 9: Card Pin Descriptions – PCIe Present and Bifurcation Control Pins
+Table 10: Pin Descriptions – PCIe Present and Bifurcation Control Pins